ubccr/ccrdocs/pages/hpc/jobs.md

 | viz     | 24 hour            | 24 hour          | 1              |   1        |

+**Priority Boosts**
+Supporters of CCR are provided access to the `supporters` QOS which provides a bump in priority to all jobs run by the group.
+To find out how to qualify for this boost, please [visit our website](https://www.buffalo.edu/ccr/support/ccr-help/accounts.html#boost).
+PIs that were part of the 2019 NIH S10 award and the 2017 NSF MRI award that helped to purchase new equipment are also granted priority boosts for their group.
+These allocations have been added to your ColdFront project and are active for a period of 5 years.
+The allocations can not be renewed.
+Group members should utilize the `mri` or `nih` QOS values to take advantage of the priority boost.
+NOTE:  All of these QOS values are only available on the UB-HPC cluster.

 ## Monitoring Jobs

 ### Active Jobs monitoring via OnDemand